worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

-**The Next Listener**
-**Listen to this tab**
+# The Next Listener

 ## Chapter ONE: THE FINDING

-### August 1977
+**August 1977**
 The telemetry doesn't lie.
 That's the first thing they teach you at JPL.
 The second thing they teach you is not to ask too many questions.

-Sarah Chen learned both lessons in her first week.
+Liv Chen learned both lessons in her first week.
 The third lesson—the one nobody taught her—would consume the next forty years of her life.

 The graveyard shift at mission control smelled like burnt coffee and the particular kind of sweat that came from watching numbers on screens for eight hours straight.
 August 18, 1977, 3:47 AM.
-Sarah was three months into her job as a junior telemetry technician, bottom of the hierarchy, invisible to anyone who mattered.
+Liv was three months into her job as a junior telemetry technician, bottom of the hierarchy, invisible to anyone who mattered.
 They gave her the filing, the routine documentation, the paperwork nobody with seniority wanted to touch.

 She didn't mind.
 The quiet hours suited her.
 Math major, MIT '75, recruited for her pattern recognition scores and her willingness to work nights.
 At twenty-four, she was the youngest tech in the building and one of only three women.
 The old-timers called her "the China girl" when they thought she couldn't hear, though her parents had come from Taiwan.
 She'd learned early to keep her head down and her observations to herself.

 The main room hummed with cooling fans and the rhythmic clack of the Univac processing overnight batch jobs.
 Dave Peterson sat at the primary console, gray-haired and granite-faced, reading a paperback western and occasionally glancing at the status board.
 The real engineers wouldn't arrive until 7 AM, when important things happened.

 Peterson had been here since Mariner.
 He knew every system, every protocol, every unwritten rule.
-He treated Sarah with distant professionalism—not hostile, not friendly, just there.
+He treated Liv with distant professionalism—not hostile, not friendly, just there.
 She suspected he'd been told to keep an eye on her.

 "Peterson," called Marcus Webb from the environmental monitoring station.
 "Got a thermal spike on Mariner 10\.
 Probably nothing, but you want to log it?"